-Dallas International University (DIU), located on the International Linguistics Center (ILC) in Dallas, TX, was founded March 31, 1998 as the Graduate Institute of Applied Linguistics (GIAL).
-It has a rich history dating back to 1972 when Texas SIL classes commenced.
-When SIL decided to seek accreditation for this training, it discovered that a new and separate institution would be required.
+Dallas International University (DIU), located on the International Linguistics Center in Dallas, TX, was founded March 31, 1998, as the Graduate Institute of Applied Linguistics (GIAL).
+DIU has a rich history dating back to 1972 when Texas-SIL classes commenced.
+When SIL decided to seek accreditation for its training program, a new and separate institution was necessary.
 Thus, the Graduate Institute of Applied Linguistics was formed.

 In the fall of 1999, GIAL opened its doors to students for the first time, offering a Master of Arts in either Applied Linguistics or Language Development under a license from the Texas Higher Education Coordinating Board.
 The first graduates received their degrees the following June 2000.
 In 2003, GIAL became a candidate for accreditation with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC: https://sacscoc.org/) to award master-level degrees, and in December 2005, GIAL received full accreditation.
 This accreditation has been reaffirmed in 2010 and again in 2020.